zhoupingjay/sanguo-gpt/README.md

 E.g. if the source text has 60,000 tokens and the block size is 200, then every training example must start from a position between 0 and 59799 (inclusive).
 We can use each example's start position to represent it.
 So the entire dataset can be represented as a collection of starting positions (numbers from 0 to 59799).

-When generating the datasets for training and validation, I don't actually store sequences in these datasets.
+When generating the datasets for training, I don't actually store sequences in these datasets.
 Instead I just store their representations (starting positions).
 This saves me lots of memory in shuffling and sampling.

-Just like regular ML jobs, I need to split the dataset into training and validation.
+In v0.1, I splitted the dataset into training and validation sets.
+In v0.2, I decided to try using the entire dataset for training only.
-I first generate a random permutation of start positions (0, 1, 2, ..., 59799), then assign the first 90% of the resulting list to be the training set and rest being the validation set.
-The ratio 90% is a hyperparameter that can be tuned by command line argument.
-In this way, both training set and validation set are randomly shuffled and there won't be any duplicates between the two sets.
+The reason is that I want to explore the idea of "书读千遍，其义自现": I want to see how much understanding the model can get by reading the entire book many times, so there is no reason to keep some of the text out of training.

+I first generate a random permutation of start positions (e.g. 0, 1, 2, ..., 59799), so that all examples are shuffled without any duplication.
+Batches are generated from this list of start positions.
+Because this list is already a random permutation, there is no need to do random sampling again in `get_batch`.
+Instead, I just need to take the next `batch_size` of examples from this list.

 ## The Model